 This is Truchas Peak on the Sangre de Cristo Mountain Range in the Rocky Mountains of Northern New Mexico.
 This mountain sits 13,000 feet above the Rio Grande and from here you can look north onto Taos.
 New Mexico.
 The name of the peak is from the Spanish word for “trout” (plural).
 The entire mountain is a small north-south trending massif with four identifiable summits, North Truchas Peak, Middle Truchas Peak, and South Truchas Peak.

-Leaving out of Santa Fe, New Mexico early in the morning on a cold winter’s day, a very heavy snowstorm blowing in forcing a passage through the area from the southwest.
+Leaving out of Santa Fe, New Mexico early in the morning on a cold winter’s day, a very heavy snowstorm blew in forcing a passage through the area from the southwest.
 Skirting around the southern edge of the storm but was all but blocked by the Sangre de Cristo Mountain Range, just to the northeast of Santa Fe.
 Without the ability to climb too high for fear ice would accumulate on the wings, only one clear route was safely available, lower than the tops of the mountains which would still bear the brunt of the fierce winds that were pushing the storm.